 Kemp: Queensland’s chief entrepreneur is a program of works that sits under the Advance Queensland initiative under the Minister for Innovation Kate Jones, with $755 million administered across the entirety of the state in innovation and entrepreneurship.
 We have about 35,000 innovators, startups, and scale-ups across the state that cover multiple disciplines of technology as well as travelling across many industries; suffice it to say, we have quite a strong employment base around those startups.
 Startups are often defined as less than five years old and they’re not necessarily prejudiced by the amount of revenue nor the type or number of employees they have, but certainly the early aged or early scale in terms of their adoption of business model change or technologies.

 FST Government: Queensland has proved itself somewhat of a vanguard in this space, becoming the first state in Australia to establish an office for chief entrepreneur.
-What unique conditions and pressure points within the state do you feel inspired its creation?
+What unique conditions within the state do you feel inspired its creation?

 Kemp: I certainly think Queensland has adopted technology and innovation for quite some time – and testament to that was the Beattie Government’s embedding of its ‘Smart State’ slogan on number plates.
 We are custodians of some of the greatest natural resources and we export that in terms of our commodity backbone, and particularly in mining.
 But we’re also custodians of the Great Barrier Reef and the Daintree Rainforest, so from an environmental perspective, we have a solid standing.
 We also have a cluster of universities that stretch across the entirety of the state.
 And, when I think about the perfect storm, it’s the state that can probably advantage itself the most from innovation because it also has challenges from a disaster perspective, in terms of climate and environment.
 We have the tyranny of distance – around 45 per cent of our population sits in rural or regional centres.
 It’s a state that isn’t reliant upon just one central financial district; we do represent all industries to all people in all seasons.
 Queensland’s also the largest exporter of goods and services – we export more than New South Wales and Victoria combined; we are the export state.
 When you consider that, we have entrepreneurs that can both act locally and enable growth globally.